Mach bands

 Mach bands is an optical illusion named after the physicist Ernst Mach.
 It exaggerates the contrast between edges of the slightly differing shades of gray, as soon as they contact one another, by triggering edge-detection in the human visual system.
+The Mach band illusion is sometimes called the Chevreul illusion.

 Explanation

 The Mach bands effect is due to the spatial high-boost filtering performed by the human visual system on the luminance channel of the image captured by the retina.
 Mach reported the effect in 1865, conjecturing that filtering is performed in the retina itself, by lateral inhibition among its neurons.
-This conjecture is supported by observations on other (non-visual) senses, as pointed out by von Békésy.
-The visual pattern is often found on curved surfaces subject to a particular, naturally-occurring illumination, so the occurrence of filtering can be explained as the result of learnt image statistics.
+This conjecture is supported by observations on other (non-visual) senses, as pointed out by Georg von Békésy.
+The visual pattern is often found on curved surfaces subject to a particular, naturally occurring illumination, so the occurrence of filtering can be explained as the result of learnt image statistics.
 The effect of filtering can be modeled as a convolution between a trapezoidal function that describes the illumination and one or more bandpass filters.
 A tight approximation is obtained by a model employing 9 even-symmetric filters scaled at octave intervals.

 The effect is independent of the orientation of the boundary.